Submissions

 These forms are available for download at www.eurjther.com

-The full title of the manuscript as well as a short title (running head) of no more than 50 characters,
+• The full title of the manuscript is no more than 15 words (avoid using abbreviations).

-Name(s), affiliations, and highest academic degree(s) of the author(s),
+• Name(s), affiliations, highest academic degree(s) and contact information of the author(s),

-Acknowledgment of the individuals who contributed to the preparation of the manuscript but who do not fulfill the authorship criteria.
+Individuals who contributed to the preparation of the article but do not meet the authorship criteria should be acknowledged in the acknowledgements section.

 Please refer to the link below for access to our structured sample templates.